Murder of Peter Weinberger: Trial

 LaMarca's trial began on November 5, 1956.
 In an unusual twist, Nassau County District Attorney Frank Gulotta decided to prosecute the case himself.
 Jury selection occurred during the first six days of the trial, wherein 230 jurors were questioned; 44 were excused due to lack of time, six were excused due to personal illness, 13 were excused because of their ideas and understanding on legal insanity, 20 were excused due to their acquaintance with people involved in the case, and 15 were excused for unspecified reasons.
 The jury was set on November 14, 1956.
 The jury consisted of twelve men, all of whom were fathers and two of whom were grandfathers.
-Shortly after his arrest, LaMarca's family hired attorneys George L. Marks and David M. Markowitz to defend LaMarca; the two remained on LaMarca's defense team throughout his trial.
+Shortly after his arrest, LaMarca's family hired attorneys George L. Marks and David M. Markowitz to defend him.
+The two remained on LaMarca's defense team throughout his trial.

 LaMarca's defense at his trial was that he was driven to temporary insanity due to his mounting debts and that he was otherwise a normal, hardworking husband and father of two.
 His argument was that he was in an unbalanced state of mind when he formed the plan to kidnap Peter Weinberger.
+He also testified that, on the morning of the kidnapping, he had made several futile attempts to borrow necessary money from friends and family in order to afford necessities for his wife and kids and stall creditors.
 LaMarca testified in his own defense, admitting during his testimony that he alone had kidnapped Weinberger and in fact did not have any accomplices.
 Reporters who witnessed LaMarca's testimony remarked that he sounded "often hazy and uncertain" and gave confusing responses to some of his defense attorney's questions under direct examination.
+He also gave two different stories to explain Peter Weinberger's kidnapping, abandonment, and murder; under direct examination, LaMarca said he did not know how he could have kidnapped another child when he had two children of his own, and also stated that he was not certain if any of the explanations he provided for Weinberger's kidnapping were correct, that he could not remember "how many versions of the confession [he] gave the police," and that he "kept giving different stories each time the police made new suggestions to [him] as to what happened".
 LaMarca's wife Donna testified that she noticed a shift in his behavior after he purchased the $15,000 house at which he was arrested.
 She also testified that the couple had been experiencing financial troubles for some time before the crime and that the pressure unbalanced LaMarca.
+Either Angelo or Donna LaMarca offered testimony at his trial regarding two suicide attempts he had made, once at the age of 13 after his father beat him, and once after an argument with his wife.
 The defense's final witness was a psychiatrist, Dr. Thomas S. Cusack, who testified that LaMarca was insane both during the kidnapping and when he later abandoned Weinberger.
 In all, LaMarca, his wife Donna, and Dr. Cusack were the only witnesses for the defense.